Leo4j/Invoke-SessionHunter/README.md

 Invoke-SessionHunter -Domain contoso.local
 ```

-### Specify a comma-separated list of targets
+### Specify a comma-separated list of targets or the full path to a file containing a list of targets - one per line

 ```
 Invoke-SessionHunter -Targets "DC01,Workstation01.contoso.local"
 ```

-### Specify the full path to a file containing a list of targets - one per line

 ```
-Invoke-SessionHunter -TargetsFile c:\Users\Public\Documents\targets.txt
+Invoke-SessionHunter -Targets c:\Users\Public\Documents\targets.txt
 ```

 ### Retrieve and display information about active user sessions on servers only